 Ready to rumble?
 Great.
 Just remember: As far as safety is concerned, it’s important that dads pay close attention to their daughter’s neck and head.
 They’re a bit heavy and out of proportion, which can lead to some nasty injuries.
 You can help mitigate this by getting her enrolled in a martial arts class where she can learn how to fall in a way that’s less damaging.
 Also, try not to swing her around by her limbs.
-Those little joints are still developing and things can get out of whack pretty easily.
+Those little joints are still developing, and things can get out of whack pretty easily.

 You may want to suggest that your wife get into the fray.
 Start by telling her all the good things your daughter is getting out of wrestling.
 Then add in the fact that it gets better with mom in the game.
-A new living room floor adversary just presents new challenges.
+A new living room floor adversary only presents new challenges.

 7 Benefits of Roughhousing